Myth #1: Do healthy pets get fleas?

 "We recommend trying to find a holistic veterinarian who can guide you on natural flea control products."

 Myth #8: Are chemical spot-on flea products safe?

 They are easy, yes, but they are not necessarily safe.
 The US Environmental Protection Agency recently (2010) completed an in-depth investigation due to the hundreds of reports of illness and death in pets.
 Serious adverse effects were reported for every product EPA assessed.
 EPA is in the process of increasing restrictions on their use.
 You can read more on the EPA website here.

 Myth #9: Are chemical flea collars safe?

 Flea collars are the least effective control method.
 Fleas spend most of their time off the animal.
 Their effects tend not to last very long.
 Conventional flea collars which use chemicals may contain potentially harmful residues that are transferred to pets' fur and can be transferred to humans who handle them.
 The Natural Resource Defense Council is involved in a lawsuit in California to block the sale of these products, some of which contain cancer-causing agents and poisons that linger on fur for weeks.
 Children are most at risk for neurological damage.
 A great alternative is natural flea tags, which are effective for most pets and can work for up to two years.

-Myth #10: Natural flea control products don't work
+Myth #10: Do natural flea control products really work?